 One doctor even went as far as treating the yeast problem to help heal the multiple sclerosis symptoms of his patients.
 And many times it worked.
 Here's a list of the symptoms of candida overgrowth:

-As you can see, some of these symptoms overlap your MS symptoms.
+As you can see, some of these symptoms overlap with your MS symptoms.
 However, if you have several of these symptoms, you could possibly have a yeast overgrowth or some type of food allergy.

 If you cut them out completely – go cold turkey, so to speak – this may work for a time, but once you begin eating them again, the problem will come back.
 It's best to eat in a way that gives your body a proper balance of carbs – not too high, not too low.
 The more complex the carbs the better.

 How do you treat this pesky problem?
 Usually infections are treated with – you guessed it – antibiotics.
 But how about a natural antibiotic?
 Would this work?
-Check out this product and the reviews that go with it.
+Check out the product below and the reviews that go with it.
 We've tried it and it definitely works when you take it.
 And for more than just yeast overgrowth.

 Customer review: Liberty Rocks